-- Leaking gas fire: Do not extinguish, unless leak can be stopped safely. - In case of leakage, eliminate all ignition sources. - If inhaled: Remove person to fresh air and keep comfortable for breathing. - If exposed or concerned: Call a doctor/physician. - Call a doctor/physician if you feel unwell.
+- Leaking gas fire: Do not extinguish, unless leak can be stopped safely. - Eliminate all ignition sources if safe to do so. - If inhaled: Remove person to fresh air and keep comfortable for breathing. - If exposed or concerned: Call a doctor/physician. - Call a doctor/physician if you feel unwell.